tomdstanton/GetAlleles/README.md

 ## Introduction
 GetAlleles is a simple program to extract alleles of target genes from genome assemblies.
-It uses alignment via [`minimap2`](https://lh3.github.io/minimap2) to align reference gene nucleotide sequences to the assembly contigs, and extracts the alleles that pass the identity and coverage thresholds.
+It uses alignment via [`minimap2`](https://lh3.github.io/minimap2) or [`miniprot`](https://lh3.github.io/miniprot) to align reference genes to assembly contigs, and extracts the alleles that pass the identity and coverage thresholds.
 The extracted sequences are then translated to determine whether the protein is truncated.
 The nucleotide and amino acid sequences are hashed for easy allele identification in tabular format and for submission to typing scheme databases such as